Demon Drop

-Demon Drop is a drop tower amusement ride at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
-Designed by Intamin, it is a Freefall model that was originally located at Cedar Point when it first opened to the public in 1983.
-It was relocated to Dorney Park following the 2009 season and reopened in 2010.
-It is one of the oldest of its kind still in operation.
+Demon Drop is a drop tower amusement ride located at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
+Designed by Intamin, it is a Freefall model that was originally located at Cedar Point that opened in 1983.
+It was relocated to Dorney Park following the 2009 season, where it reopened in 2010.
+It is one of the oldest rides of its kind still in operation.

 History

 Demon Drop debuted at Cedar Point in 1983.

+On May 22, 1984, Demon Drop was shut down out of precaution when an incident occurred on a similar ride called The Edge at Six Flags Great America.
+Demon Drop reopened two days later.

-It was very popular as it was located at the very front of the park.
-In 2005, rumors started of the ride being relocated or dismantled when the ride was put up for sale.
-On October 21, 2009, Cedar Point officials announced that Demon Drop would be moved to its sister park, Knott's Berry Farm, for the 2010 season.
-In November, fans of Dorney Park & Wildwater Kingdom spotted pieces similar to Demon Drop at its park in Pennsylvania.
+On October 21, 2009, Cedar Point officials announced that Demon Drop would be relocated to Knott's Berry Farm for the 2010 season.
+In November of that year, ride pieces similar to Demon Drop were spotted at Dorney Park.
 On December 2, 2009, it was announced that Demon Drop would not be relocated to Knott's Berry Farm.
-Instead, it would be relocated to Dorney Park & Wildwater Kingdom.
+Instead, it would be relocated to Dorney Park.
 It officially opened at Dorney Park on July 8, 2010.